JochenHinz/python_seminar/README.md

-The GitHub repository for the `Advanced Scientific Programming in Python` course, taught Jochen Hinz.
+The GitHub repository for the `Advanced Scientific Programming in Python` course, taught by Jochen Hinz.

 The course is divided into three topics: